jpottruff/mongodb-complete-developers-guide/README.md

  # `--drop` means it will drop the collection and replace it with this data if it exists (will append if left off)
  mongoimport tv-shows.json -d movieDB -c shows --jsonArray --drop
  ```

+ If you get authenication errors you may need to run something along the lines of:

+ `mongoimport --authenticationDatabase admin --username myUser --password myPassword tv-shows.json -d movieDB -c shows --jsonArray --drop`